Top 10 Chains for Weightlifting – 2023

 This is a simple and straightforward product that does one thing and does it well--it makes your workouts harder and more efficient by matching resistance movement to muscle movement.Read more

 The steel in these twin chainsets is forged, and heavy duty.
-We hear that word "forged" a lot, with lifting chains and with other steel products, too.
+We hear that word "forged" a lot, with lifting chains and with other steel products as well.
 It means the steel is composed of iron and carbon.
 They are bonded together at a high temperature and pressure in a foundry, making them ultra strong and long-lasting.
 This is the pedigree carried by the Ader Fitness chains and any chain that the manufacturer touts as being forged.

 The finish on the chains is black oxide.
 The coating inhibits rust and corrosion, fights moisture, imparts a slick finish, and also lessens the reflection of light off the chains.
 That last detail sounds almost like an afterthought, but you'll be happy for it when the sun beats down on you during your back alley strongman contest with friends.